15 Epic ESL Exercises for English Education

 It’s Time to Shine

-These ESL exercises have structure and teach a particular aspect in language learning.
+These ESL exercises have structure and teach a particular aspect of language learning.

 Because when you guide students with these ESL exercises, all the pieces of the teaching puzzle start fitting together.